PITCH YOUR PROJECT TO PUBLISHERS

 AA Do you have tips for emerging photographers?

 GB I wouldn't be too confident giving advice to photographers, but I'd recommend them to consider themselves as an artist; to be open to different approaches and mediums.
 I've heard someone say “I am a photographer, I don’t care about Marcel Duchamp”, even conceptual art can be very helpful and inspirational.
 Photographers should consider themselves as artists and of course to try to make a book.”

-Alessia Arcuri (Italy, 1991) is a curator and bookseller specialising in Arts and Photography.
-Previously worked in the publishing industry at Hopeli, Milan.
+Alessia Arcuri (Italy, 1991) is a curator and bookseller specialised in Arts and Photography.
+In her practice, Alessia explores her passion for visual communication and literature.